 * Floor-Only mode defogging.

 One of the more annoying problems with the Leaf, Prius, and other modern automotive ventilation systems is that Recirculate can't be engaged in any Defrost mode.
+(This has been fixed in the 2018+ Leaf, which will engage Recirculate in Floor + Defrost mode.)
 It's true that recirculating air for long periods without using the A/C will cause the windshield to fog, but it is very useful - and much safer - to be able to easily switch Recirculate on and off without first having to take your eyes off the road in order to cycle to another mode while driving.
 I found, a while back, that when the ventilation is set to Floor mode (no defrost) enough air still comes out of the defrost vents to keep the windshield clear.
 This is especially true with the blower set to the second lowest or higher speeds.
 Using Floor defogging allows the driver to close the fresh air intake with just one button push as needed, to block exhaust fumes and other spot sources of pollution from entering the car.
 It also, when used with Partial Recirculate, allows you to get the best combination of energy efficiency and defogging/defrosting when trying to extend range.
 If the outside air is dry enough, you can use Partial Recirculate and Floor defrosting, with the blower set to Low, to get amazing energy economy without having to endure an unheated car and frosted windows.